 |Outdoors||Private garden, Shared garden|

-For centuries a remote fishing station, Sheringham grew into an Edwardian seaside resort following the arrival of the railway in 1887.
-The fishermen's quarter, with its quaint alleyways and flint cottages, remains at the heart of the town.
+For centuries a remote fishing station, Sheringham became an Edwardian seaside retreat with the arrival of the railway.
+The fishermen's quarter, with its flint and pebble cottages, remains at the heat of the town.